XanaduAI/pennylane-datasets/content/other/t-optimize/using_this_dataset.md

-Benchmark circuits for T-gate optimization
+Benchmark circuits for T-gate optimization: op-T-mize

 **Description of the dataset**

 A collection of circuits typically encountered in literature for methods that aim at optimizing the T-gate count.
-Some examples
+Some prominent examples

 - "Polynomial-time T-depth Optimization of Clifford+T circuits via Matroid Partitioning", Matthew Amy, Dmitri Maslov, Michele Mosca, [arXiv:1303.2042](https://arxiv.org/abs/1303.2042), 2013
 - "An Efficient Quantum Compiler that reduces T count", Luke Heyfron, Earl T. Campbell, [arXiv:1712.01557](https://arxiv.org/abs/1712.01557), 2017